colinmurphy/magento-exam-notes/9.Sales & Customers/3. Additional Notes/Answers.md

 ## If an order is complete, can it be refunded (credit memo)

 No. If the order has been shipped it can't be refunded.

+# Card Authorization and Capture

+## Which class is responsible for capturing funds

+The payment method which is called by the invoice class

+## When are invoices created

+When an order is billed or in admin.

+## What class is the payment class

+Mage_Sales_Model_Order_Payment

+## Whats the difference between authorize and capture

+1. Authorize - It checks the funds and informs the payment service to block those funds from being used.
+2. Capture - This captures the funds.

+## What are the different types of captures

+Online & Offline Capture.

+## How would a custom payment gateway authorize and capture funds

+Using the methods authorize and capture providing their properties have been set to true.

+# 5. Credit Memos

+# What state is an order set to after being refunded

+Closed.

+# When can an order not be refunded?

+When the order is complete and the payment method does not allow refunds.

+# How does Magento process taxes when refunding an order?

+It basis it off admin tax origin.

+# How does Magento process shipping fees when refunding an order?

+Handled by the Credit Memo model when calculating different totals.

+# What is the difference between online and offline refunding?

+Offline refunds refund the order on Magento without actually taking care of the refund transaction.
+Whereas online does both.

+# What is the role of the credit memo total models in Magento?

+Credit memo totals keep a track on how much is refunded per total.

+# 6. Cancelled Orders

+## When can an order be cancelled

+1. Payment method allows for the order to be void e.g. the property *$_canVoid*
+2. If all items have not been invoiced
+3. If the order is not cancelled, complete or closed
+4. Or if the order is not already flagged as cancelled

+# 7. Partial Order Operations

+## What are the different types

+1. Order
+2. Invoice
+3. Shipping

+## How do they affect the state of an order

+They set the order state to processing.